RehanyTamas/online-marketplace/docs/application_design.md

 ## Tech stack
-- frontend - Javascript / React / HTML / css
+- frontend - Javascript ES2020 / React 18.2 / HTML / css
-- backend - PHP / Laravel
+- backend - PHP 8+ / Laravel Framework 10.30.1
-- database - mysql
+- database - mysql 8+

 ## Database UML
+Table:
-Table: - User : -userId, -username, -email, -password
+- User : -userId, -username, -email, -password
 - Item: -itemId, -name, -price, -description, -photoId, -uploaderId

 ## User Flow
 - Navigation is a key in a website, so in our front page for clarity we are having a